 Trash pickup, landfill operations, the wastewater treatment plant, inspectors, road operations and mechanics to repair equipment will continue normal operations for Nashua’s DPW.
-The DPW will also have a crew for emergencies.
 For information, visit their website or call and leave a message.
 DPW updates are also posted on Facebook.

 - Administration & Engineering 603-589-3140